All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

+In turn, YOLOv8n \cite{gao2025algorithm} replaced C3 modules with C2f blocks.
+It adopted an anchor-free head, simplifying the pipeline while preserving detection strength, whereas YOLOv8-Lite \cite{yang2024yolov8} targeted resource-limited environments through compact backbone choices, lightweight feature aggregation, and attention mechanisms.
+ShuffYOLOX \cite{he2023object} modified the YOLOX framework by utilizing the lightweight ShuffDet backbone and integrating ECA attention within the PAFPN, which reduces architectural complexity without negatively affecting detection capabilities.
 Domain-specific optimization has emerged as a critical trend within recent iterations.
 YOLO-Vehicle-v1s \cite{li2024yolo} was designed for vehicle detection in adverse visual conditions, incorporating image dehazing and multimodal image-text fusion to enhance robustness.
 YOLOv8-RTDAV \cite{gao2025algorithm} targeted road-target detection by embedding ECA-based C2f modules, DySample-based upsampling, and EIoU loss, yielding notable improvements in small-object accuracy.
 Transformer-CNN hybridization appeared in SwinYOLOv5s \cite{an2025improved}, which leveraged swin transformer attention with adaptive self-concat fusion to capture global context while mitigating false detections.
 Similarly, improved YOLOv5 \cite{jia2023fast} employed NAS-pruned branches, coordinate attention, and structural re-parameterization to achieve both speed and high precision for small-object detection.
 The latest designs, YOLOv9t \cite{wang2024yolov9} and YOLOv10n \cite{wang2024yolov10}, represent a shift toward more fundamental architectural changes: the introduction of the GELAN backbone and programmable gradient optimization in YOLOv9t improves training stability, while YOLOv10n adopts an NMS-free consistent dual-assignment strategy to harmonize efficiency with accuracy.
-Collectively, these methods illustrate a clear trajectory from minimalist, speed-oriented architectures to hybrid designs that balance inference efficiency with enhanced feature representation, addressing the increasingly diverse deployment requirements of modern detection systems.
+Collectively, these methods illustrate a clear trajectory from speed-oriented architectures to hybrid designs that balance inference efficiency with enhanced feature representation.